mnaamani/enet-npm/Tutorial.md

 	});

 An enet `packet` was received on channel number `channel`, from `peer`.
+The packet data as a Buffer is retrieved with packet.data() the packet will be automatically destroyed when the callback returns, so do not pass the packet to an async function, instead pass the Buffer.

 **destory** event will be emitted when the host is destroyed.